StoneFly Cloud Connect for Backup and Replication to Amazon Glacier

 The term backup is commonly associated with Amazon Glacier but that’s not entirely correct.
 Backup is storing data that you wish to secure and access every now and then.
 Archiving on the other hand is securing data that you don’t have to access a lot.
 Enterprises mostly do it for record maintenance and/or to observe company policies and/or compliance with industry regulatory authorities and policies.
 Therefore, the term archiving is more applicable to Glacier.

 Amazon glacier is a broader concept that is relevant for the domestic user and enterprises.
 From a domestic user’s perspective, you can only have so much space for data such as family pictures and videos, favorite movies and others.
 This is the data that you do not need to access every day; however, it is data that you do not wish to lose either.
-So you archive this data.
+So you should simply archive this data.

 Enterprises have large scale variable requirements, therefore relevant backup and disaster recovery solutions can be equally challenging.
 AWS glacier is capable of addressing every single challenge.
 For a global enterprise, it relies on data archived from various different branches but accessible by all of them.
 This can be done using a combination of features of AWS Glacier.
 Similarly, core data archiving is even more demanding due to the large chunks of data that need to be moved.
 As it is archived, it doesn’t need frequent access but moving it can also be daunting; specifically if we compare the process to traditional methods of tape storage.